odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 </p>

 <p align="center">
 Daniel has over a decade of experience in consulting, management, university teaching, and IT roles.
-His primary expertise is in forming, leading, and developing cross-disciplinary teams of specialists and researchers in order to complete difficult and time-sensitive business and technical projects.
-He studies and measures how diverse, inclusive workplaces spark innovation and intrapreneurship in firms.
+His primary expertise is in forming, leading, and developing cross-disciplinary teams of specialists in order to complete mission-critical and time-sensitive human capital projects.
+A primary area of interest and study is how diverse, inclusive workplaces spark innovation and intrapreneurship in firms.
 <br><br>
-His vision is for the ethical implementation of industry 4.0 in relation specifically to recruitment, talent management and human capital strategy in the United States and global markets.
+His vision is for the ethical transformation to industry 4.0 in relation specifically to recruitment, talent management and human capital strategy in the United States and global markets.
 <br><br>
 Daniel finds joy in facilitating growth and development in employees as a trained executive and mindfulness coach with over 15 years of practice.
 </p>